forcedotcom/Secure-JSONP/README.md

 1) You must include jquery, json2.js, and secure_jsonp.js on your domain to be kept safe.
 You will then need to upload 'secure_jsonp_iframe.js' and 'secure_jsonp_iframe.html' to a separate domain that you control, and whose security you do not care about (this is important, this is the domain that will be vulnerable to XSS!).

 2) You then need to modify the links at the top of secure_jsonp_iframe.html to point to the correct locations on your webserver(s).
-Then you must configure the script (see configuration instructions below) or modify the default configuration constants at the top of secure_jsonp.js and secure_jsonp_iframe.js.
+Finally you must configure the script with $.secureJsonp.initialize (see configuration instructions below) or modify the default configuration constants at the top of secure_jsonp.js and secure_jsonp_iframe.js.

 3) Once finished, you can use this library with a simple interface: